New information is coming out of Costa Rica surrounding the drowning death of actor Malcolm-Jamal Warner.

 Sources told NBC that Warner was on vacation with his wife and daughter.

-People magazine spoke with Costa Rica’s Judicial Investigation Agency, which said another person “entered the sea” to try to help Warner, instead the person suffered critical injuries.
+Costa Rica’s Judicial Investigation Agency told People magazine, another person “entered the sea” to try to help Warner, instead the person suffered critical injuries.

 The individual, whose name has not been publicly released, was described as an adult male with no relation to the actor.
 The man suffered serious injuries and is now hospitalized in critical condition.